The End Ecocide on Earth initiative

-We continue our diplomatic and legal work, now working in close association with our Associate Groups, Stop Ecocide and End Ecocide Sweden towards the advancement of the inclusion of Ecocide Law within the Rome Statute.
+We continue our work in close association with our Associate Groups, Stop Ecocide and End Ecocide Sweden towards the advancement of the inclusion of Ecocide Law within the Rome Statute.

 In December 2019 two sovereign states Vanuatu and the Maldives officially called for the consideration of this crime at the international level.

 In July 2020 following a presentation on Ecocide Law to the French Citizen’s Assembly the citizens’ recommended that a new crime of Ecocide be established in France with 99.3% of participants supporting the measure.
 President Macron stopped short of accepting the exact text proposed but endorsed the principle, committing to explore with legal experts how the principle can be incorporated into French law.
 More significantly Macron specifically promised to champion enshrining the crime of ecocide within international law.
 Macron is the first leader of a G7 nation to support an international crime of ecocide.

 In Belgium, the Belgian Green Party introduced a bill to make ecocide a crime in Belgium and to support the ecocide amendment to the Rome Statute of the International Criminal Court.

 Twenty nine countries have publicly declared support for exploring the inclusion of Ecocide Law at the international level including Finland, Canada, Spain, Belgium, France, Luxembourg, Vanuatu and the Maldives with a number of other countries poised to follow suit.

 In January 2021 the European Parliament voted to urge the EU and the Member States to promote the recognition of ecocide as an international crime under the Rome Statute of the International Criminal Court (ICC).